How to Create an Excel Financial Model with Debt Financing

 debt funding summary and covenants example

 Step 6.
 Summary of Debt Funding Model with Debt Covenants.
-Download the financial model spreadsheet here.
+The Debt-to-EBITDA illustrates the scale of debt versus the earnings, the DSCR company’s ability to cover its debt obligation, and the Debt-to-Equity level of leverage.
+You can download the financial model spreadsheet here.

-Learn More: Visit my blog on How to Create a Real Estate Investment Model in Excel for another example of creating a financial model with debt funding.
+Learn More: Visit my blog on How to Create a Real Estate Investment Model for another example of creating a financial model with debt funding.

-Step 7: Useful Excel Formulas to Model Debt Funding
+Step 7: Useful Formulas to Model Debt Funding

-My Financial Model Template uses the following Excel formulas:
+For example, my Financial Model Template uses the following formulas:

-• PV: Present value formula allows you to calculate the debt level you can raise given projected cash flows.
+• PV: The present value formula calculates the debt level given projected cash flows.
 My model combines it with the revenues from the previous quarter to forecast the debt injection.
-The discount rate used in the interest rate a lender is likely to charge you.
+The discount rate is the interest rate a lender will likely charge a business.

 • IRR / NPV: The Financial Model uses those formulas to calculate equity returns.
-The IRR (Internal Rate of Return) estimates the percentage return on your investment.
-The NPV (Net Present Value) allows comparing cash flows’ attractiveness before and after debt funding.
+The IRR (Internal Rate of Return) estimates the percentage return on the equity.
+The NPV (Net Present Value) allows for a comparison of the investment’s attractiveness before and after debt funding.

 pv pmt debt formula excel

 Step 7.
 An example of using a PV formula to calculate the amount of debt injection.
-Download the full Excel spreadsheet here.
+Other examples include using the PMT formula to calculate the size of payments to pay off debt obligations over time.
+You can download the full Excel spreadsheet here.

-Learn More: Visit my blog on Your First Steps in Excel – Beginner’s Crash Tutorial to read more about basic Excel formulas and functionalities.
+Learn More: Visit my blog on Your First Steps in Microsoft Excel – Beginner’s Crash Tutorial to discover basic formulas and functionalities.

 Step 8: Adding Debt Funding Calculations to a Financial Model

 My Financial Model Template adds the debt funding to the levered cash flow section.
-It also includes the estimated interest payments in the earnings forecast and adjusts the tax estimate to account for the increased expense.
+Also, it includes the estimated interest payments in the earnings forecast and adjusts the tax estimate to account for the increased expense.

 balance sheet with debt financing table example

 Step 8.
-An example of a Balance Sheet Summary in Excel.
-Download the full template here.
+An example of a Balance Sheet Summary in Microsoft Excel.
+Make sure to link the calculations of assets and liabilities with the Cash Flow and P&L outputs.
+You can download the complete Excel template here.

-Learn More: Visit my blog on How to Create a Capital Investment Plan in Excel for more examples of integrating debt financing calculations into a financial model.
+Learn More: Visit my blog on How to Create a Capital Investment Plan for more examples of integrating debt financing calculations into a financial model.

 Summary: Creating a Financial Model with Debt Financing

-This tutorial has taken you through the basics of creating and structuring a financial model in Excel.
-It specifically focused on debt funding calculations and their impact on financial returns.
+This tutorial has taken you through the basics of creating and structuring a financial model in Microsoft Excel.
+Specifically, it focused on debt funding calculations and their impact on financial returns.

 Creating a financial model starts with setting up a basic cash flow spreadsheet that will allow you to tweak growth sales and revenue assumptions.
 Then, it follows by adding cost calculations to calculate the unlevered cash flow.